 Investing in the stock market is not only about analyzing the figures, charts and making sense of numbers.
 It is also looking at the psychological aspects of trading because…. we are all humans.
 If we follow the herd when bad news ensues, we might be in a worse state than we are today.

-In this article, I am going to write about the common investing myths we should take note of.
+In this article, I am going to debunk the common stock investing myths.